ivy-llc/ivy/docs/partial_source/contributing/0_setting_up.rst

 .. image:: content/open_vscode_desktop.png
    :width: 420

 3. Once visual studio code opens up, it will start building the remote container.
 In order to view the logs while the container is being built, you may click on "Building Codespace..." on the bottom right box.
-Please be patient while container is being built, it may take upto 10-15 minutes, but it's a one-time process only.
-Any subsequent connection to your ivy codespace will launch in 10-15 seconds.
+Please be patient while container is being built, it may take upto 10-15 minutes, but it's a one-time process.
+Any subsequent connections to your ivy codespace will launch in 10-12 seconds.

 .. image:: content/building_codespace.png
    :width: 420